lspindler2509/bio2token/README.md

 ## License

-This project is licensed under the MIT license.
+This project code is licensed under the MIT license.
 See [LICENSE](LICENSE.txt) for more details.
+The dataset licenses are specified on the the download page.